ShvartsmanIrina/Post-Recommender-System/README.md

 ## Post-Recommender-System

-This is my project on a recommender system for posts to users.
+This is my project on a social media post recommendation system.

 To build recommendations for users of posts, I trained the CatBoost model on the data that contained long texts that had to be vectorized.